-Quantum Brownian motion is a well studied theme (see [19-22] and references within).
-In the condensed-matter literature it is common to refer to the Caldeira-Leggett model [23, 24], where the particle is linearly coupled to the modes of an Ohmic environment.
-The strongly related problem of motion in a tight binding lattice [25-28] can be regarded as a natural extension of the celebrated spin-boson model.
+Quantum Brownian motion is a well-studied theme (see Refs.
+[17-20] and references within).
+In the condensed-matter literature it is common to refer to the Caldeira-Leggett model [21,22], where the particle is linearly coupled to the modes of an Ohmic environment.
+The strongly related problem of motion in a tight binding lattice [23-26] can be regarded as a natural extension of the celebrated spin-boson model.
 The cited works assume that the fluctuations are uniform in space.
 Some other works consider the dynamics of a particle that interacts with local baths.
-In such models the fluctuations acquire finite correlations in space [16-18, 29-37].
+In such models the fluctuations acquire finite correlations in space [16,27-37].
 More recently, the basic question of transport in a tight-binding lattice has resurfaced in the context of excitation transport in photosynthetic light-harvesting complexes [38-47].

 Considering the possibility that each site and each bond experiences a different local bath, it is puzzling that all of the above cited works have somehow avoided the confrontation of themes that are familiar from the study of stochastic motion in random environment.
-Specifically we refer here to the extensive work by Sinai, Derrida, and followers [1-4], and the studies of stochastic relaxation [11, 12] which is related to the works of Hatano, Nelson and followers [5-10].
+Specifically we refer here to the extensive work by Sinai, Derrida, and followers [1-4], and the studies of stochastic relaxation [11,12] which is related to the works of Hatano, Nelson, and followers [5-10].

 In order to bridge this gap, we have introduced in an earlier paper [15] a quantized version of the Sinai-Derrida model.
 In the present work we have considered a simplified version that captures the essential physics.
-Without coherent hopping (c=0) it reduces to the Pauli master equation, and hence becomes identical to the standard Sinai-Derrida model.
+Without coherent hopping (c=0) it reduces to the Pauli master equation and hence becomes identical to the standard Sinai-Derrida model.
 The model features two dimensionless parameters that control its regime diagram Fig. 1.
-The smallness of the quantum parameter $\eta \ll 1$ implies that memory effects can be neglected, hence we can use a Lindblad version of the Ohmic Master equation.
+The smallness of the quantum parameter $\eta \ll 1$ implies that memory effects can be neglected, and hence we can use a Lindblad version of the Ohmic master equation.
 The smallness of the classical parameter $\sigma_f \ll 1$ reflects the standard assumption of weak stochastic disorder, as in the original model of Sinai.

 The Hatano-Nelson delocalization transition is related to the Sinai-Derrida sliding transition.
-We find that adding coherent transitions "in parallel" to the stochastic transitions leads to some counter intuitive effects.
-In order to illustrate these effects we have inspected mainly two measures: (a) the overall number of complex (underdamped) relaxation modes. (b) the threshold $f_c$ for under-damped relaxation.
+We find that adding coherent transitions "in parallel" to the stochastic transitions leads to some counterintuitive effects.
+In order to illustrate these effects we have inspected mainly two measures: (a) the overall number of complex (underdamped) relaxation modes and (b) the threshold $f_c$ for underdamped relaxation.
 The latter measure focuses on the eigenvalues at the vicinity of $\lambda \sim 0$ .
-The main observations are: (1) The relaxation modes are strongly affected by coherent hopping; (2) The dependence of $\text{Im}\lambda$ on c becomes non-monotonic.
-(3) On-site decoherence affects the sensitivity to the c dependence.
-(4) Some features of the localization transition can be mimicked by introducing an effective random-resistor network disorder in the stochastic description.
-(5) The dependence of the delocalization threshold on c is very weak for large rings.
-(6) The delocalization threshold for small quantum rings exhibits strong fluctuations.
+The main observations are as follows: (1) The relaxation modes are strongly affected by coherent hopping, (2) the dependence of Im $\lambda$ on c becomes nonmonotonic, (3) on-site decoherence affects the sensitivity to the c dependence, (4) some features of the localization transition can be mimicked by introducing an effective random-resistor network disorder in the stochastic description, (5) the dependence of the delocalization threshold on c is very weak for large rings, and (6) the delocalization threshold for small quantum rings exhibits strong fluctuations.

-Our observations regarding delocalization concern the regime $c < \nu$ , within the region where the coherent hopping can be regarded as a perturbation.
-This means that the relaxation modes are distinct, and well separated form the decoherence modes.
+Our observations regarding delocalization concern the regime $c \ll \nu$ , within the region where the coherent hopping can be regarded as a perturbation.
+This means that the relaxation modes are distinct and well separated form the decoherence modes.
 This allows a meaningful comparison with the stochastic model.